BobaJFET/Pixel-Graphics-Excel-Tool-for-Small-Displays/README.md

 2.)
 Save the excel file, enter the path of the file into the quotes in the code.

 3.)
-Run and it will output all of the drawPixel() calls for your graphic.
+Run and it will output all of the drawPixel() and drawLine() calls for your graphic.

 4.)
-Copy and paste the drawPixel() calls into your arduino code.
+Copy and paste the drawPixel() and drawLine() calls into your arduino code.